MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-scale-ansible.md

 ![A screenshot showing the details of an `ansible.cfg` file.](./img/aws-scale-ansible/ansible-cfg-details.png)

-The file [`inventory-uswest2-aws-ec2.yml`](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/aws/scaled-deployment/ansible/terraform/ansible-config/ansible-plugins/inventory-uswest2-aws-ec2.yml) configures the `aws-ec2` plugin to pull inventory from `uswest2` region and group assets by applied tags.
-Adjust this file as needed to support onboarding your server inventory (e.g., change region, or change groups or filters).
+The file [`inventory-uswest2-aws-ec2.yml`](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/aws/scaled_deployment/ansible/terraform/ansible_config/ansible_plugins/inventory_uswest2_aws_ec2.yml) configures the `aws-ec2` plugin to pull inventory from `uswest2` region and group assets by applied tags.
+Adjust this file as needed to support onboarding your server inventory, such as changing the region or adjusting groups or filters.

 The files in `./ansible-config/group-vars` should be adjusted to provide the credentials you wish to use to onboard various Ansible host groups.